mobfishgmbh/Cardboard-VR-Unity-SDK/README.md

 This project is still on early development stage, not yet finished and far from production ready.
 If you're interested, feel free to make tickets and do Pull Requests.

+This project will focus on iOS system first.

 Official Google Cardboard SDK:
 https://github.com/googlevr/cardboard